 In a nutshell, if you’re on a journey to eating healthy without breaking the bank, understanding how to eat more beans can be a game-changer.
 In this article, I've worked with a certified nutritionist, so you can learn everything there is to know about beans, their health benefits, and how to eat more of them!

-What If I Don’t Like Beans?
+What if I Don’t Like Beans?

 Hey, it happens.
 Everyone’s sense of taste is unique, and you can’t do much about it if yours is saying no to beans.